Missy Franklin: Early career

 At the age of seven, Franklin joined the Colorado Stars travel swim team.
-It was not obvious to Franklin's parents that Missy possessed such a natural talent, until other members’ parents brought it to her parents’ attention.
+It was not obvious to Franklin's parents that Missy possessed such a natural talent until other members’ parents brought it to her parents’ attention.
 At the age of twelve, Franklin began competing against girls who were much older than her.
 At the age of 13, Franklin competed at the 2008 U.S. Olympic Team Trials in Omaha, Nebraska, but did not qualify to swim in any events at the 2008 Summer Olympics.
 Her best result was 37th place in the 100-meter freestyle.
-By the time Missy graduated from high school, she possessed half the Colorado High School Activities Association time records for high school swim.
+By the time Missy graduated from high school, she possessed half of the Colorado High School Activities Association time records for girls high school swim.

 2010

 At the 2010 National Championships, Franklin competed in six individual events, and qualified to swim at the 2010 Pan Pacific Swimming Championships by finishing second in the 100- and 200-meter backstroke.
 At the 2010 Pan Pacific Swimming Championships, Franklin finished fourth in the 100-meter backstroke and did not make the A final for the 50- and 200-meter backstroke.
 Franklin earned the first international medals of her career at the 2010 FINA Short Course World Championships in Dubai.
 In the 200-meter backstroke, Franklin finished in second place, behind French swimmer Alexianne Castel.
 Franklin also earned a silver medal in the 4×100-meter medley relay for her contribution in the heats.
 For her performance in 2010, Franklin won the Breakout Performer of the Year Award at the seventh annual Golden Goggle Awards.